smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 ``$member``.
 For example, the shape ID of the set member in the above example is ``smithy.example#StringSet$member``.

-.. rubric:: Language support for insertion ordered sets
+.. rubric:: Use insertion order

-Not all programming languages support an insertion ordered set data structure.
-Such languages SHOULD store the values of a set data structure in a list and rely on validation to ensure uniqueness.
+Implementations SHOULD use insertion ordered sets to ensure that clients and servers both agree on element ordering so that error messages about specific items in a set are actionable by clients.
+If a client and server don't agree on ordering, then pointing to where a validation error occurs becomes very challenging.
+Programming languages that do not support insertion ordered sets SHOULD store the values of a set in a list.

 .. _map: